catalina-delgado/catalina-delgado/README.md

 ### 💫 About Me:
 ¡Hi!
-I invite you to discover my repositories on data analytics, classification models, numerical methods and web design.
+I invite you to discover my repositories on deep learning models, frameworks and automation.

 ### Tech Stack: